Welcome to the fantastical world of New York City travel tips.

 Who would fail to attend a sporting event or concert just because it’s “sold out”?

-What sold out really means is that:
+What sold out really means is:

 Entrepreneurs have actually bought all the event tickets and are now reselling them on sites like Stub Hub so that they can turn a profit.

-If you really want to attend a sold out show or game, just use this thing called the internet and all your dreams will come true (okay, maybe not all of them but you get the idea).
+If you really want to attend a sold-out show or game, just use this thing called the internet and all your dreams will come true (okay, maybe not all of them but you get the idea).

-Want to great ticket prices?
+Want to get great tickets for less?

 Wait to buy your tickets until about two hours before the event.
 You’ll l see ticket prices drop dramatically as sellers try and unload their unsold tickets.
 One of my favorite “how to save money in New York City” tips.